jennahamlin/el_gato/docs/input_output.md

 Index file which allows programs that can read it to more efficiently work with the data in the associated files.

 #### report.json
 Each sample outputs a json file that contains relevant information about the run that will be included in the report PDF.
+[XX Need to link to this subsection XX]

 Summary page metadata: Complete MLST profile of the sample and the abbreviation key for the symbols.